Zweihander-Main/lordliverpool.com/README.md

     1. Pre-commit hooks run on code: all jest tests and lint runners
     2. Push to `master` branch
     3. E2E tests run on new code
-    4. If passed, branch pushed into `netlify`
+    4. If passed, branch pushed into `cloudflare`

-### Workflow for NetlifyCMS:
+### Workflow for Decap CMS:

     1. PR created in `master`
-    2. Preview deploys run on PR
-    3. PR manually merged or merged through UI
+    2. PR manually merged or merged through UI
-    4. E2E tests run on new code
+    3. E2E tests run on new code
-    5. If passed, branch pushed into `netlify`
+    4. If passed, branch pushed into `cloudflare`

 ## Scripts